Awards Administered by other Authorities

 Veterans Affairs Canada - Education and Training Benefit

 The benefit can provide Veterans with six years of service up to $40,000 and Veterans with at least 12 years of service up to $80,000.
 It can be used to cover tuition, course materials and living expenses.
-See website for details
+See website for deadlines and other information.

 William F. White / Vilmos Zsigmond Cinematography Scholarship

 The William F. White / Vilmos Zsigmond Cinematography Scholarship offers a $3,000.00 cash scholarship to be awarded to a student currently enrolled in an accredited post-secondary or graduate studies program, toward a diploma or degree, in any of the following programs of study: Film, Digital Media, Television, and Cinematography Arts.
 This national scholarship is intended for students entering into their 2nd, 3rd or 4th year of studies, as well as those in graduate studies with a passion for the art of Cinematography, and who are currently enrolled in a recognized College or University.
 Students entering into their 1st year of studies are not eligible.
 The successful candidate will be the best all-around applicant, taking into account academic achievement, extra-curricular activities and interests, community involvement and work experience.
 Students may reapply every year, with the opportunity of being awarded a scholarship only one time.
 The applicant may apply in any year of study that is Post-Secondary or Post-Graduate.
-Click here for more details.
-Deadline to apply is July 22, 2022.
+See website for deadlines and other information.
+See website for deadlines and more details

 Dotcom-Monitor would like to encourage and support female undergraduate students who are pursuing careers in computing by assisting them with the rising cost of higher education.
 Each year one applicant will be selected to receive the Dotcom-Monitor Women in Computing Scholarship of $1,000 to support their education and pursuit of a career in computing.
-Eligibility: The Dotcom-Monitor Women in Computing Scholarship is open to female students currently enrolled as full-time undergraduate students at an accredited college or university in the U.S. or Canada.
-Applicants should have either already declared their major or have completed at least one academic year in computer science, computer engineering, or closely related technical field.
-Annual Deadline is April 1 each year.
-See website for more details
+See website for deadlines and other information.

 Young Mining Professionals Scholarships